hackclub/apex/src/content/resources/proposal.md

 ### Step 1: Form a team

 Putting together a proposal, designing a project, and building it is no easy task.
-For that reason, the Apex team strongly recommends that you form teams of 2-5 people.
+For that reason, we require you to do form a team of 3-4 people.
 While it's not impossible to do it by yourself, working with a team will not only be a lot easier on you, but it will also be a lot more fun!
+We also have a limited amount of weight that we can launch, so we want to maximize the number of people who can work on a project.

 If you already have a team, that's great!
 Make sure everyone [signs up for Apex](https://apexhacks.org/signup) individually, and when it